 Myth 6: Frequent breastfeeding will “spoil” your baby

 The power of touch is good for your baby – and good for you, too.
 Being naked against your skin is the next best thing to being back in the warmth and security of the womb.
 Skin-to-skin contact releases the hormone oxytocin, building the bond between you and baby.
 It also helps stabilize your baby’s body temperature, breathing, and heart rate (wow!).
 Plus, your partner can get involved too.
 If that’s spoiling a baby, then we’re all for it.

-Myth 7: Breastfeeding shortchanges Dad from bonding with the baby
+Myth 7: Breastfeeding shortchanges your partner from bonding with the baby

 Trust us, there will be plenty of work to go around.
-Dad can create his own special bond with the baby through activities such as skin-to-skin contact, bath time, and giving plenty of cuddles.
-Read our "Top 10 Tips for Dad" to learn more.
+Your loved ones can create their own special bonds with the baby through activities such as skin-to-skin contact, bath time, and giving plenty of cuddles.
+Learn more about helping your partner bond with baby.

 Myth 8: You need to start pumping right away

 There can be many reasons to introduce pumping earlier, but generally, feeding on demand is the best way to establish a strong milk supply in the early days of breastfeeding.
 It’s good to have your pump on hand when you need it, though, and most insurance companies will provide you with one during pregnancy.
 So there’s one less thing to worry about after baby arrives (phew!).
 Check out our list of things to look for in a pump.